Farmers' Alliance: Northern Alliance

-The Southern Alliance
+Southern Alliance

 Dr. Charles W. Macune, a top leader of the Southern Farmers' Alliance.

 The roots of the National Farmers' Alliance and Industrial Union, commonly known as the "Southern Alliance," dated back to approximately 1875, when a group of ranchers in Lampasas County, Texas organized as a Texas Alliance as a means of cooperating to apprehend horse thieves, round up stray animals, and cooperatively purchase large stores of supplies.
 This group gradually moved into more extensive action in response to the perceived abuses towards smaller operators engaged in by land speculators and massive cattle operations.
 The organization grew and was organized on a statewide basis in 1878 but was almost immediately killed when it attempted to enter the political field and was torn asunder by antagonistic factions favoring the Democratic and Greenback parties.

 In 1879 the influence of the Northern Alliance made itself felt in Parker County, Texas when a new group was established there by a former member of the Lampasas County Alliance group.
 The Northern Alliance's constitution and its precedent of non-partisan activity were closely followed and in short order a dozen local groups had been established upon that model.
 This Texas group was incorporated in 1880 as the "Farmers' State Alliance" and it subsequently expanded throughout the Central and Northern parts of the state and into the neighboring Indian Territory (today's Oklahoma).
 By the end of 1885 this growing organization claimed a membership of approximately 50,000, scattered between more than 1200 local groups, known as "Sub-Alliances."

 During the early 1880s this Texas Farmers' State Alliance was considered to be a loose part of the Northern Alliance organization.
 Owing to the lack of dues of the national group in this period, such a relationship was more theoretical than practical.
 The adoption of a dues system in the middle part of the decade forced the Texas group to closely consider its organizational affiliation.